formal-land/coq-of-ocaml/doc/docs/ocaml-core.md

 Definition compose {A B C : Set} (g : A -> B) (f : C -> A) (x : C) : B :=
   g (f x).
 ```
-The polymorphic variables `A`, `B` and `C` are written explicitly as there is no polymorphic inference in Coq.
+The polymorphic variables `A`, `B` and `C` are written explicitly as there are no polymorphic type inference in Coq (it is unclear if type variables should be in `Set`, `Type` or `Prop` for example).
 These polymorphic variables are set implicit with `{...}` so that they are inferred when doing function application:
 ```ocaml
 let incr n = n + 1